 - 2 The scope of the DASH-IF InterOperability Points (IOPs) defined in this document is to provide support for - 3 high-quality video distribution for over the top services using H.264/AVC and H.265/HEVC.
-Both live and 4 - on-demand services are supported.
+Both live and - 4 on-demand services are supported.
 The specified features enable relevant use cases including on-demand, - 5 live services, ad insertion, trick modes, content protection and subtitling.
-Extensions for multi-channel audio - 6 are defined.

-- 7 Any identified bugs or missing features may be submitted through the DASH-IF issue tracker at https://gi- - 8 treports.com/issue/Dash-Industry-Forum/DASH-IF-IOP.
+Extensions for multi-channel audio - 6 and Ultra High Definition video are defined. - 7 Any identified bugs or missing features may be submitted through the DASH-IF issue tracker at https://gi- - $8 \qquad \hbox{treports.com/issue/Dash-Industry-Forum/DASH-IF-IOP}.$